DawidPludowski/adaptivee/README.md

-# Adaptivee
+# Adaptivee: Adaptive Ensemble for Tabular Data

-Adaptivee is an adaptive ensembler framework that assign models weights for each observation separately.
+This repository is the official implementation of Adaptivee: Adaptive Ensemble for Tabular Data.

 ## Experiments reproduction